mosharaf/eecs489/Assignments/Assignment-1/README.md

 <a name="submission-instr"></a>
 ## Submission Instructions
 Submission to the autograder will be done [here](https://eecs489.eecs.umich.edu/).
+It will be released about halway through the assignment.

 To submit:
 1. `git push` your work to the github repository we provided for the assignment.